LibraryCarpentry/lc-sql/_episodes/create.md

 we can use the `DELETE` command with a `WHERE` clause that matches the records we want to discard.
 For example,
-once we realize that Frank Danforth didn't take any measurements, we can remove him from the `Person` table like this:
+once we realize that this journal 'Animals' is not an Open Access journal we can remove it from the `journals` table like this:

 ~~~
-DELETE FROM Person WHERE id = 'danforth';
+DELETE FROM journals WHERE Journal_Title = 'Animals';
 ~~~
 {: .sql}